BMW X6 review

 There’s a huge amount of computing power on board the new X6, to handle all the latest safety technology.
 Standout features include 360 degree cameras around the car, a night vision function, automatic parking and a head-up display.

-If practicality is top of your list of priorities, then the X5 is a better bet than the X6, but if you like the X6’s unique style then there’s still enough space and functionality for most tasks.
+If practicality is top of your list of priorities, then the X5 is a better bet than the X6, but next to it’s sportier brother it looks rather bulky and ungainly.
+If you like the X6’s unique style then there’s still enough space and functionality for most tasks.

 Whereas the original X6 featured a three-seat rear bench as an option and two individual seats as standard, the new model comes with a rear bench as standard.
-There’s enough head and legroom to fit in three adults back there, too.
+Surprisingly given the coupé-like roofline, there’s enough head and legroom to fit in three adults back there, too.

 Although few X6 owners are likely to take their cars off-road, the four-wheel drive system does boost grip in tricky weather conditions and means the X6 wouldn’t have any problems crossing a muddy field.